eriksank/alt-regex-engine/README.md

         {"from":6,"char":"y","to":5,"final":true}
         {"from":6,"char":"a","to":3,"final":false}

-The purger yields the final DFA.
+The transition purger yields the final DFA.

 Using the transitions to match